 It also helps to see what’s already working well in an industry, so that you can learn from those who have come before you.

-Get started now on your plan and using what you’ve learned in this post to grow your business, using online marketing.
+Get started now on your plan and using what you’ve learned in this post to grow your small business, using online marketing.

 Are there any tips you have to share when it comes to creating an online marketing plan?
 Please let me know in the comments below!